RandomGamer123/onlinetwowvoting/README.md

 # onlinetwowvoting
+**This project has been discontinued.** Many of the code here is outdated, and many design decisions here wouldn't be made if I started over nowadays.

-A tool for TWOW Voting online, and future mobile applications.
+A tool for TWOW (a minigame) Voting online, and future mobile applications.
 This is the source code.

 Mobile applications are currently being worked on.